BernardMoy/SaiFE-Sandbox-Challenge/README.md

 ## Advanced: training an RL policy

 The environment is a standard Gymnasium env, so you can train with Stable-Baselines3.
-Remember the sandbox runs **numpy only** — you must export the trained policy's weights and reimplement the forward pass in numpy in your submission file.
+Remember the grader accepts **numpy-only** submissions — you must export the trained policy's weights and reimplement the forward pass in numpy in your submission file.

 ```python
 from experiments.helpers import get_amm_env, get_ppo_learner_and_callback